fandm-college/rcs.github.io/cluster/job_scripts.md

   - `#SBATCH --mem-per-cpu` times ntasks cannot exceed 192G
   - If no memory directive is specified, then the default is to use 4.75G * ntasks

-We currently do not set any resource limits in the job scheduler, however we do recommend that you follow these suggestions:
+We currently do not set any resource limits with the exception of using no more than two GPUs at a time.
+However we do recommend that you follow these suggestions:

 - No more than 128 CPUs total
   - No more than 16 CPUs per node